SLURM

 # Put commands for executing job below this line

-# This example is loading the Anaconda distribution of Python and
+# This example is loading a Python interpreter module and

 # writing out the version of Python